tensorflow/tensorflow/g3doc/OpDefinitions.md

 But shape functions are determined by attributes and could be arbitrarily complicated with a wide-range of specification possibilities.
-Equality relationship are common (e.g., the elemental type of the output matches the primitive type of the inputs, both inputs have exactly the same type [primitive type and shape]) and so these should be easy to specify.
+Equality relationships are common (e.g., the elemental type of the output matches the primitive type of the inputs, both inputs have exactly the same type [primitive type and shape]) and so these should be easy to specify.
 Algebraic relationships would also be common (e.g., a concat of `[n,m]` and `[n,m]` matrix along axis 0